 Coronavirus: Impact on Munich Re

 The global battle against the coronavirus has not yet been won.
-Nonetheless, many countries have managed to reduce the number of Covid-19 infections by taking action – at times drastic – to curb the spread of the virus.
-In some corners of the world, lockdown measures are now being eased or even lifted entirely, and social and economic life is ramping up again - albeit under strict hygiene and safety rules.
-But the threat of a second wave of infections still looms and the situation remains precarious.
+Many countries have managed to reduce the number of COVID-19 infections by taking action – at times drastic – to curb the spread of the virus.
+But the threat of a second wave of infections still looms, and the situation remains precarious.
 It will not be possible to determine the true extent of the pandemic’s impact on the insurance sector for some time.

 We are still observing ongoing high levels of volatility on the capital markets, alongside extremely low interest rates that will persist for the foreseeable future.
-This affects our solvency ratio, though the effects have been successfully mitigated through hedging and the broad diversification of our investments.
-At 212% (as at 31.03.2020), Munich Re’s solvency ratio sits comfortably in the optimum range (175% to 220%) in line with our limit and trigger system.
-Munich Re continues to rest on a very solid capital base, meeting all requirements and is a reliable partner for its clients with its strong balance sheet.
+This affects our solvency ratio, though the impact has been kept within clear bounds through hedging and the broad diversification of our investments.
+At 211% (as at 30 June 2020), Munich Re’s solvency ratio sits comfortably in the optimum range (175% to 220%) in line with our limit and trigger system.
+Munich Re continues to rest on a very solid capital base, meeting all requirements, and with its strong balance sheet is a reliable partner for its clients

-The losses caused by the coronavirus and the economic downturn caused by the pandemic will have a significant short-term impact on Munich Re, too.
-That said, the coronavirus has clearly demonstrated the value of insurance, and this is likely to open up good business opportunities to Munich Re in the medium and long term.
-We are optimistic about the future.
+The losses caused by the coronavirus and the economic downturn triggered by the pandemic will have a significant short-term impact on Munich Re, too.
+That said, the coronavirus has clearly demonstrated the value of insurance, and this should open up good business opportunities to Munich Re in the medium and long term.
+We are therefore optimistic for the future.

 Munich Re is one of the world’s leading providers of reinsurance, primary insurance and insurance-related risk solutions.
 The group consists of the reinsurance and ERGO business segments, as well as the capital investment company MEAG.
 Munich Re is globally active and operates in all lines of the insurance business.
 Since it was founded in 1880, Munich Re has been known for its unrivalled risk-related expertise and its sound financial position.
 It offers customers financial protection when faced with exceptional levels of damage – from the 1906 San Francisco earthquake through to the 2017 Atlantic hurricane season and to the California wildfires in 2018.
 Munich Re possesses outstanding innovative strength, which enables it to also provide coverage for extraordinary risks such as rocket launches, renewable energies, cyberattacks, or pandemics.
 The company is playing a key role in driving forward the digital transformation of the insurance industry, and in doing so has further expanded its ability to assess risks and the range of services that it offers.
 Its tailor-made solutions and close proximity to its customers make Munich Re one of the world’s most sought-after risk partners for businesses, institutions, and private individuals.